matteoroversi/anti-ai-rhetoric/README.md

-    "Sentence length: Do I have at least one 30+ word sentence and one 5-8 word sentence every 3-4 paragraphs?", "Opening: Could I delete the first paragraph without losing essential content?", "Banned words: Scan for hyperbolic adjectives, weak intensifiers, business jargon—cut them", "Mechanical patterns: Are 3+ consecutive sentences structured the same way?", "Formatting: Did I use bold/lists only where they serve clarity?", "Examples: Are they specific (names, numbers, dates) or generic placeholders?",
+    "Sentence length: Do I have at least one 30+ word sentence and one 5-8 word sentence every 3-4 paragraphs?", "Opening: Could I delete the first paragraph without losing essential content?", "Banned words: Scan for hyperbolic adjectives, weak intensifiers, business jargon—cut them", "Rhetorical formulas: Check for 'Not X, but Y' or 'It's not... but...' structures—eliminate them", "Mechanical patterns: Are 3+ consecutive sentences structured the same way?", "Formatting: Did I use bold/lists only where they serve clarity?", "Examples: Are they specific (names, numbers, dates) or generic placeholders?",